Ruhanyat-994/myCTF/THM-CTF/BountyHacker/WriteUp.md

 - Website : http://10.10.49.150
 - getting root privEsc : https://gtfobins.github.io/gtfobins/tar/

+## Pointers

+- There is an Image in the website which is crew.jpg
+- I was trying to decode it with steghide but it needs a passphress
+- From the ftp we get a list
+- it seems it can be bruteForced
+- And there is also a ssh server's port is open

+> ### Answer : `ssh`
 ## Ports
 ```sh
 └─$ sudo nmap -sS -sV -O 10.10.49.150 >> ports.txt